SimonVaughanDataAndCode/tonic/README.md

 ## Help

-For more help on each comment, try the in-built help, e.g.
+For more help on each function, try the in-built help, e.g.
 ```R
    ? tonic::gw_sampler
    ? tonic::mh_sampler